LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 The unary operator ``not`` inverts the truth value of its operand.
 I.e.
-``not x`` is ``True`` for ``None``, ``False``, the undefined value, ``0``, ``0.0``, empty lists, strings, dictionaries and other empty container and ``False`` for everything else.
+``not x`` is ``True`` for ``None``, ``False``, the undefined value, ``0``, ``0.0``, empty lists, strings, dictionaries and other empty containers and ``False`` for everything else.